 Labor costs are another major consideration in your restaurant budget.
 Think about who you'll want — and who you'll absolutely need — on your team.

-- Step 1.
-Determine how many front-of-house staff members are essential.
+Step 1.
+Determine how many front-of-house staff members are essential for each shift.
 How many servers for Saturday night?
 What about Sunday brunch?
 A slow Tuesday evening?
 Will you need a host, sommelier, bartender, or barback?
 Quantifying your team is a delicate balance.
 While labor costs go up with each employee you hire, they also boost overall efficiency and productivity.

 Perhaps you create a short-term plan now, and a long-term plan as you expand.
 But while you quantify your team, don't forget to qualify it.
 You want the right people at your restaurant — people who love what they do and believe in your restaurant's overall mission.
 Building a team that cares about your restaurant may take some time.
 But ensuring that all of your hires are within budget will take away the added stress of hidden labor costs, and let you focus on what matters most: finding the best person for each job.